zhanglihai/zhanglihai.github.io/_posts/2025-01-18-blog-post-talent-repeat.md

 If you don't have talent, then repat.

 Talent can be a great advatage, but is not only path to success.
 If you don't naturally gifted in something, don't worry.

+The key is repetition. by practicing regularly and putting in consistent effort, you can achieve your goals.